 Expats working in the Philippines will find themselves in an ethnically diverse and multicultural working environment influenced by Spanish, American, Malay and Chinese traditions.
 The country has an emerging economic market with a highly skilled and educated workforce.

-Seen as a gateway to the Southeast Asia region, Metro Manila is home to many multinational corporations base their regional head offices in Metro Manila.
-Most of these are based in Makati, the financial and business centre of the Philippines.
-Makati is also the diplomatic centre of the Philippines and as such, many foreigners live and work here.
+Seen as a gateway to the Southeast Asia region, Metro Manila is home to many multinational corporations with their regional head offices in Makati.
+Over and above being the financial and business hub of the Philippines, Makati is also the diplomatic centre of the Philippines, and as such, there is a large expat population living and working here.

-Mining, food processing, construction and tourism industries offer the most opportunities for expats.
-Many foreigners also move to the Philippines to teach a foreign language, while call centres and other business outsourcing units have been another booming sector.
+Mining, food processing, construction and tourism industries offer the most opportunities.
+Many expats also relocate to the Philippines to teach a foreign language, while call centres and other business outsourcing units are also booming.